 Software.
 Software is a set of instructions, data, or programs used to operate and execute specific tasks.
-Examples include operating systems, utility software (e.g., Linux, Windows, anti-virus, etc.), and business application (e.g., Microsoft Office, Visio, SQL Server, etc.) that run on an information resource.
+Examples include operating systems, utility software (e.g., Computrace, antivirus, etc.), and business application (e.g., Microsoft Office, Visio, SQL Server, etc.) that run on an information resource.

 Standard Change.
-A Standard Change is a pre-authorized change that is low risk, relatively common, and follows an established procedure or work instruction on a recurring basis and follows the Standard Change approval process.
+A Standard Change is a pre-authorized change that is low risk, relatively common, and follows an established procedure or work instruction on a recurring basis.